 In order to apply for a place at Bredon School, prospective pupils are asked to submit copies of their most recent school reports together with any specialist assessments, for example an Educational Psychologist report, if appropriate.
 Reports are subsequently reviewed by our Admissions panel.
 Prospective pupils with additional needs such as dyslexia will also be reviewed by our Director of Learning Development who will confirm that any specific learning requirements your child has can be supported at Bredon.

 Once approved by the Admissions panel, prospective pupils will be invited to complete a formal application form and send this with the registration fee to the School.
 Upon confirmation of receipt pupils will be invited to attend an interview with the Headmaster via Google Meet.
 Offers will be made following a successful interview.

 A deposit is required on entry to Bredon School.
-For non-EU nationals the deposit is £7,250, which is refundable on settling of the final account.
+For all non-UK residents, the deposit is £7,250, which is refundable on settling of the final account.
 For further fee details please click here.

 Bredon is delighted to work with a number of world-wide educational agents.
 If you are interested in working with Bredon School, please contact us giving two referees; these should be schools with which you have worked as an agent.
 Upon receipt of satisfactory references, we will issue an Agency Agreement to be signed by both parties.

 Bredon School requires any pupil whose parents do not reside within the UK to have an adult guardian who is responsible for the child on behalf of the parents.
 A guardian may be a relative, friend of the family or a guardian agency.